corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 I actually think we can get most of what we want without adding any new language features.
 Instead, we can lean into what Rust already provides.

-None of these substitutes what you get in Python, Ruby, C++, or Kotlin, but that's sort of the point.
+None of these is an exact substitute for what you get in Python, Ruby, C++, or Kotlin, but that's sort of the point.
 Instead, you can get 80% of the ergonomics without adding any magic to function calls at all.

 The recurring pattern is that Rust takes something another language puts into **function-call semantics** and represents it as a normal part of its type system, elegantly sidestepping the mentioned design problems.